ArtKop/AcoShape/README.md

 ## Usage
 ### Algorithm
-1. Specify the target shape as a square image (white pixels = shape, black pixels = background) named “Shape.png” in Algorithm
+1. Specify the target shape as a square image (white pixels = shape, black pixels = background) named “Shape.png”
 2. Set the parameters in lines 46-48 of Algorithm/main.m (see Materials and Methods of the paper for more details)
 3. Run Algorithm/main.m
 ### Data processing